(This story is adapted and reposted for its immense value to parents of small children.) Posted by: McClain W. in Family Focus, Mom Talk)

-If he crosses the line, Mean Mama Bear comes out to pointedly tell him if he doesn’t cut the crap we’re leaving, and there will be punishment.
+If he crosses the line, Mean Mama Bear comes out to pointedly tell him if he doesn’t cut the nonsense we’re leaving, and there will be punishment.
 (The good news is, he usually takes me seriously, so I haven’t had to figure out what exactly that punishment is yet).

 The point is, I don’t take attitude from anyone, let alone a kid that weighs 30 pounds and stands 2 feet off the ground.

 Anyway, my toddler is having a tantrum because he wants the cashier to give him some crayons and paper (a treat they sometimes do with little kids at certain grocery chains).
 The woman goes to get him these items and I stop her.

 Me: “Uh-uh.
 I really appreciate it, but he won’t be getting ANYTHING when he behaves like that.”

 The Cashier: “It’s ok!
 He can have them.
 I really don’t mind.”

 Me: “No, it’s NOT ok.
 He’s acting like a spoiled brat and he doesn’t deserve your gift.
 Thank you again, though.”